ellysh/bash-programming-from-scratch/manuscript/BashScripting/conditional-statement.md

 fi
 ```

-The `case` statement looks like this:
+The `case` statement looks this way:
 {line-numbers: true}
 ```
 case STRING in